mesosphere/letsencrypt-dcos/README.md

  - You may only have up to 100 domains per cert.
  - Let's Encrypt currently has rate limits, such as issuing a maximum
  - Currently, when the cert is updated, it requires a full redeploy of Marathon-lb.
 This means there may be a few seconds of downtime as the deployment occurs.
 This can be mitigated by placing another LB (such as an ELB or F5) in front of HAProxy.
+ - The certs are kept inside the container at `/etc/letsencrypt`.
+You might want to mount the directory as an external volume to preserve the data.